sspinc/csv2avro/README.md

 or if you prefer to live on the edge, just clone this repository and build it from scratch.

-You can run the converter within a **Docker** container you just need to pull the `sspinc/csv2avro` image.
+You can run the converter within a **Docker** container, you just need to pull the `sspinc/csv2avro` image.

 ```
 $ docker pull sspinc/csv2avro